-“I retired last year and now have a plenty of time.
+“I retired last year and now have plenty of time.
 I am going to cut the trees and clear up the hill.
-I want to put some benches for the future visitors to this island.”
-Beaming, he shook hands with Erik.
+I want to put some benches for the future visitors to this island,” he shook hands with Erik, beaming.

-With warm feeling and good memory in our heart, we arrived at the east-side port of the island.
+With warm feelings and good memories in our hearts, we arrived at the east-side port of the island.

-Just like the last time, I pulled up my iPhone and called the direct number to another cross-islands motorboat, which was again at the other side.
+Just like the last time, I pulled up my iPhone and called the direct number to another cross-islands motorboat, which was again on the other side.

-The two islands, Nonoshima and Sabusawajima looked really close each other, probably not more than a hundred meters away.
+The two islands, Nonoshima and Sabusawajima, looked really close to each other, probably not more than a hundred meters away.
 I think local kids and young fishermen in old times would be able to swim to cross here.

-After really short ride, we were now at the last Island, Sabusawajima (寒風沢島).
+After a really short ride, we were now at the last Island, Sabusawajima (寒風沢島).

-The port we arrived was going to be the one to leave from.
-While we hiked across the other two island, only this island’s MCT route runs in circle.
+The port we arrived at was going to be the one to leave from.
+While we hiked across the other two islands, only this island’s MCT route ran in a loop.

 Around the port, we didn’t see any local people either but saw construction workers building a new road and walls.

-After checking out another vending machine and new bathroom, we started walking the route counterclockwise.
+After checking out another vending machine and a new bathroom, we started walking the route counterclockwise.

-Pretty soon, I saw an information board of an very interesting story about old villagers from this islands.
+Pretty soon, I saw an information board with a very interesting story about old villagers from these islands.

-They were considered as the first Japanese who traveled circling the globe.
+They were considered the first Japanese who traveled circling the globe.

 Were they great explorers?

-No, they were working on a freight ship, Wakamiya-maru (若宮丸) transporting rice and logs to Edo (the old name of Tokyo) in 1793.
-But a terrible storm made the ship drift for as many as five months and ended up to arrive at one of very northern Russian islands.
+No, they were working on a freight ship, Wakamiya-maru 若宮丸, transporting rice and logs to Edo (the old name of Tokyo) in 1793.
+But a terrible storm made the ship drift for as many as five months and ended up arriving at one of the very northern Russian islands.

-Through the every imaginable suffers and struggles in a foreign lands, some of them died, some decided to stay in Russia, and only four of the all ship crews come back to Japan, finally in 1804, after 10 years.
+Through every imaginable suffering and struggle in a foreign land, some of them died, some decided to stay in Russia, and only four of the ship crews came back to Japan, finally in 1804, after 10 years.

 The Russian ship they were on board was the first Russian cruise ship to travel all around the world.
-It left from Europe side of Russia, crossed the Atlantic ocean and then, the Pacific ocean.
+It left from the European side of Russia, crossed the Atlantic Ocean, and then the Pacific Ocean.

-Even after they arrived Japanese territory, they had to go through very strict and hard investigation by the government, because Japan then still closed to other countries and going abroad, regardless of its reasons or circumstances, was a major crime for the Japanese.
+Even after they arrived in Japanese territory, they had to go through very strict and hard investigation by the government because Japan was still closed to other countries, and going abroad, regardless of its reasons or circumstances, was a major crime for the Japanese.
 They finally came home in 1806, after 13 years since they left.

-Aside from the information board, I later found an eight-page-brochure about the exceptional lives of the four villagers at the lodge we stayed this day.
+Aside from the information board, I later found an eight-page brochure about the exceptional lives of the four villagers at the lodge where we stayed that day.

-I learned much more details of their story and found two of them died within a few years after they came back home.
+I learned many more details of their story and found two of them died within a few years after they came back home.
 (Actually, one of them tried to kill himself. )

-According to the tourist guidemap, there are many guessing about the reason why the Jizo was tied. one of them was to pray for raining, because there used to be a brothel in this island and the women there hoped their guests not to leave them to go back to their islands.
+According to the tourist guide map, there are many guessing about the reason why the Jizo was tied.
+One of them was to pray for rain because there used to be a brothel on this island, and the women there hoped their guests would not leave them to go back to their islands.

 As we guessed, our hiking around Sabusawajima went by pretty quickly.

-After walking on a short natural path through trees and bamboos, we came out to a very flat open big space.
+After walking on a short natural path through trees and bamboo, we came out to a very flat, big clearing.

-“Is this a thing about MCT to make us walk in the middle of nothing?”
+“Is this a thing about the MCT to make us walk in the middle of nothing?”

-Erik became a bit sarcastic after all of the past “walking on huge flat open spaces for all day” experiences.
+Erik became a bit sarcastic after all of the past walking-on-huge-flat-open-area-for-all-day experiences.